metosin/reitit/doc/ring/coercion.md

 ### Optimizations

-The coercion middleware are [compiled against a route](compiling_middleware.md).
+The coercion middlewares are [compiled against a route](compiling_middleware.md).
 In the middleware compilation step the actual coercer implementations are constructed for the defined models.
 Also, the middleware doesn't mount itself if a route doesn't have `:coercion` and `:parameters` or `:responses` defined.

 We can query the compiled middleware chain for the routes: